jbellmann/play-with-clog/README.md

     lowercase starting body does not work,
     starting uppercase 'Closes #3' works,
     in the body somewhere in the body also works
-  Will try next with 'Closes' in footer
+  Will try next with 'Closes' in footer,
+    starting lowercase does not work